ls1intum/Artemis/docs/user/exercises/programming-exercise-setup.rst

 .. note::
   Instructors are able to completely disable the usage of a specific static code analysis tool by removing the plugin/dependency from the execution mechanism.
   In case of Maven plugins, instructors can remove the unwanted tools from the *pom.xml*.
-  Alternatively, instructors can alter the task/script that executes the tools in the build plan PMD and PMD CPD are a special case.
-Both tools share a common plugin.
-To disable one or the other, instructors must alter the build plan
+  Alternatively, instructors can alter the task/script that executes the tools in the build plan.
+  PMD and PMD CPD are a special case as both tools share a common plugin.
+To disable one or the other, instructors must delete the execution of a tool from the build plan.

 6. Adapt the interactive problem statement